FEP Film Vat For UV- Resin 3D Printers

 What is the material?

 PET…This is as much as 200 times stronger than glass.
-It is virtually unbreakable and also has very high impact strength.
-It is also chemical resistant and super transparent which is perfect for a FEP film vat!
+As a result, it is virtually unbreakable and also has very high impact strength.
+Additionally, it is also chemical resistant and super transparent which is perfect for a FEP film vat!

 How do we get started?

-First, grab your laminate pouch and split it into 2.
-All you need to do next is dissolve the EVA side in the oven (The heat from the oven makes this transparent) Ensure that the PET side is placed down on some baking parchmanet paper before placing in the oven.
+Firstly, grab your laminate pouch and split it into 2.
+After that, all you need to do next is dissolve the EVA side in the oven (The heat from the oven makes this transparent) Ensure that the PET side is placed down on some baking parchmanet paper before placing in the oven.
 Place in the oven at 200-210 deg C (392F) and for approx 4-5 seconds.
 That is all!
 You may find that it is tacky to the touch afterwards, but this is normal.

 The next step